 There are many reasons why anecdotal evidence is not worth much, and I will look at a couple of them.

 People are poor observers.
-Our preconceived ideas cloud our judgement.
+Our preconceived ideas cloud our judgment.
 We can’t remember what we saw.
 This is made very clear when people are asked to describe a previous event.
 If the evidence does not include some kind of numerical values – like counting holes in leaves – the observation is not very reliable.

 People are biased by their former beliefs – I discussed this above.

-If someone explained this experiment, and presented data for the number of holes they found, it would be much more believable.
+If someone explained this experiment and presented data for the number of holes they found, it would be much more believable.
 Some of the human bias has been removed.
-Quite a few variables such as temperature, precipitation and time of year have been removed by using a control.
+Quite a few variables, such as temperature, precipitation, and time of year, have been removed by using a control.

 It still would not be scientific evidence, since the number of plants used is not statistically significant, and there are too many other variables that need to be excluded, but it would be a huge step in the right direction.